ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 Uniprot is a popular protein database that includes high-confidence as well as predicted protein sequences from a wide range of organisms.
 This dataset includes validated protein sequences from chicken, duck and zebra finch.
 Only protein sequences locating to our genomic region of interest are included to reduce the runtime of the annotation step.

 ## Annotating the ruff
-Annotation of eukaryote genomes commonly includes these steps:repeat masking, generatin "evidences" from sequence data (proteins, transcripts) and combining these with gene finding tools that can use the evidence to generate "best-guess" gene models.
+Annotation of eukaryote genomes commonly includes these steps: repeat masking, generating "evidences" from sequence data (proteins, transcripts) and combining these with gene finding tools that can use the evidence to generate "best-guess" gene models.
 Gene finders may either use generic "profiles" to predict genes, or specifically trained hidden-markov models (HMM) that more accurately reflect the sort of sequence motifs associated with genes in a particular species or taxonomic clade.
 Usually, these are trained on a large set of manually curated (verified) gene structures from high-quality reference genome(s).
 For the ruff, we will use the chicken reference.

 ## B2.2.
 Repeat-masking the genome
 Identifying repetitive motifs in a eukaryotic genome sequence is important prior to annotation as repeat sequences are abundant but usually not part of actual protein-coding genes.
 Excluding them from the annotation process can therefore increase the quality of resulting gene models.
 The most popular tool for this purpose is **RepeatMasker**.
-It comes with a range of reference repeat sequences and uses a special version of Blast (and some other tools) to annotate repetitive motifs.
+It comes with a range of reference repeat sequences and uses a special version of BLAST (and some other tools) to annotate repetitive motifs.

 To repeat-mask scaffold28, you can run RepeatMasker like so:

 `RepeatMasker -pa 4 -qq -species aves -xsmall scaffold.fa`

-This will invoke RepeatMasker, using 4 CPUs (`-pa`), the bird reference repeat sequences (`-species`) and output a repeat-masked version of the scaffold (soft-masked because we specified `-xsmall`).
-In addition, we are using the `-qq`flag to speed up the process (at the cost of sensitivity).
+This will invoke RepeatMasker, using 4 CPUs (`-pa`), the bird reference repeat sequences (`-species`) and output a repeat-masked version of the scaffold ("soft"-masked because we specified `-xsmall`).
+In addition, we are using the `-qq` flag to speed up the process (at the cost of sensitivity).
 The following output files will be created:
 `scaffold.fa.masked`: the "soft"-masked genome sequence (repeats are written in lower-case, all other nucleotides upper-case.
 `scaffold.fa.out`: a list of repeat features.
 `scaffold.fa.tbl`: a summary of the repeat annotation.